yuno-payments/yuno-docs/docs/SDKs/ios-sdk-integrations/full-sdk-ios-copy-1.md

 ### CocoaPods

-To add the Yuno SDK to your iOS project, you need to install the Yuno SDK.
-If you do not have a Podfile, follow the [CocoaPods guide](https://guides.cocoapods.org/using/using-cocoapods.html) to create one.
-After creating the Podfile, you will integrate the Yuno SDK with Cocoapods by adding the line below to your Podfile.
+Add the Yuno SDK to your iOS project using CocoaPods.
+If you don't have a Podfile, follow the [CocoaPods guide](https://guides.cocoapods.org/using/using-cocoapods.html) to create one.
+Then add the following line to your Podfile:

 ```ruby
 pod 'YunoSDK', '~> 1.1.22'
 ```

-After, you need to run the installation:
+Then run the installation:

 ```ruby
 pod install